This post was most recently updated on March 19th, 2019

 Use Essential Oils Topically, Too

 My husband and oldest son always seem to get chest congestion as a symptom of seasonal allergies, which can potentially turn into pneumonia – they are both susceptible to that because they’ve had it before.
 So I also apply Frankincense (diluted with a carrier oil, like coconut oil) on their chests and the bottoms of their feet.
 If they are really suffering, I diffuse an oil that has specific respiratory-supporting properties like Myrtle, Eucalyptus Radiata*, or Ravensara.
 But Frankincense is an excellent option, especially when you’re on a budget and trying to get the most out of every single oil in your collection.
+It is incredibly versatile!

 * Avoid using or diffusing Eucalyptus essential oil varieties on children under the age of 10.
 The high cineole content can be harmful to young respiratory systems.
 Myrtle is a better choice for children with respiratory issues – it is gentler and has a lower cineole content, while still being very effective.
 Learn more about essential oil safety and use by reading this Essential Oils Desk Reference